michalorman/enumerated/README.md

 useful to use together with selection/drop down lists.
 So if you need advanced support consider usage of other gem, however if you simply need to work with selection lists this gem is for you.

+The **Enumerated** gem will provide support to translate enumerated attributes into labels that are shown in selection lists on view and into keys which are stored in the database.
+This decouples the values stored in database and those presented to user on view, so you can freely change labels and no database changes are required. **I18n** is supported by default.

+The enumerated attribute values are stored in database as strings, so you can freely reassign labels.
+If you want to modify enumeration's key simply write the migration that will rename appropriate rows.

 ## Installation

 Add to your Gemfile: